Resident234/php.net/pages/www.php.net_function.imagefilter.php.md

 The documentation misses the exact meaning and valid ranges of the arguments for ImageFilter().
-According to the 5.2.0 sources the arguments are:
-IMG_FILTER_BRIGHTNESS
--255 = min brightness, 0 = no change, +255 = max brightness

-IMG_FILTER_CONTRAST
--100 = max contrast, 0 = no change, +100 = min contrast (note the direction!)
+According to the 5.2.0 sources the arguments are:<br>IMG_FILTER_BRIGHTNESS<br>-255 = min brightness, 0 = no change, +255 = max brightness<br><br>IMG_FILTER_CONTRAST<br>-100 = max contrast, 0 = no change, +100 = min contrast (note the direction!)<br><br>IMG_FILTER_COLORIZE<br>Adds (subtracts) specified RGB values to each pixel.

-IMG_FILTER_COLORIZE
-Adds (subtracts) specified RGB values to each pixel.
 The valid range for each color is -255...+255, not 0...255.
-The correct order is red, green, blue.
--255 = min, 0 = no change, +255 = max
-This has not much to do with IMG_FILTER_GRAYSCALE.

-IMG_FILTER_SMOOTH
-Applies a 9-cell convolution matrix where center pixel has the weight arg1 and others weight of 1.0.
-The result is normalized by dividing the sum with arg1 + 8.0 (sum of the matrix). any float is accepted, large value (in practice: 2048 or more) = no change

-ImageFilter seem to return false if the argument(s) are out of range for the chosen filter.
+The correct order is red, green, blue.<br>-255 = min, 0 = no change, +255 = max<br>This has not much to do with IMG_FILTER_GRAYSCALE.<br><br>IMG_FILTER_SMOOTH<br>Applies a 9-cell convolution matrix where center pixel has the weight arg1 and others weight of 1.0.
+The result is normalized by dividing the sum with arg1 + 8.0 (sum of the matrix).<br>any float is accepted, large value (in practice: 2048 or more) = no change<br><br>ImageFilter seem to return false if the argument(s) are out of range for the chosen filter.

 #

 I needed an especially strong blur effect today and had a hard time achieving adequate results with the built-in IMG_FILTER_GAUSSIAN_BLUR filter.
-In order to achieve the strength of the blur I required I had to repeat the filter up to&#xA0; 100 times, which took way too long to be acceptable.

-After a bit of searching, I found this answer to be quite a good solution to this problem: http://stackoverflow.com/a/20264482

-Based on that technique, I wrote the following generic function to achieve a very strong blur in a reasonable amount of processing:
+In order to achieve the strength of the blur I required I had to repeat the filter up to  100 times, which took way too long to be acceptable.<br><br>After a bit of searching, I found this answer to be quite a good solution to this problem: http://stackoverflow.com/a/20264482<br><br>Based on that technique, I wrote the following generic function to achieve a very strong blur in a reasonable amount of processing:<br><br>

 ```
 <?php